unraid/docs/docs/legacy/FAQ/Shrink_array.md

 ### The "Clear Drive Then Remove Drive" Method

-:   *For removing a drive from an unRAID array, while maintaining the
+:   *For removing a drive from an Unraid array, while maintaining the
     parity protection - this is a new method*
 :   *Note: this section has been tested but is still fairly new*